Vinegar and Honey

 “What make you so sure of that?”

-“Psychological warfare, Elves hate closed in spaces.
+“Psychological warfare.
+For the most part the Elves hate closed in spaces.
 Its why they live out in the forests, plains, wetlands, and such in lose towns and not in crowded cities.
 And they have a near pathological fear of being underground.
 They would keep him locked up below to make sure he was already half insane with fear before they asked any questions.”

 “What if they’re already...”
 Tommy hesitated.